For our April Live Night, we’re thrilled to invite you to come with Witness to see Jodee Mundy’s Personal on April 26 at Arts House.

 In 2012, Mundy formed an independent creative producing company, Jodee Mundy Collaborations, and in 2016 Arts House premiered Imagined Touch, a deafblind multisensory live art experience that won a Green Room award for Innovation in Experiential Performance.

 See our full Live Night program for 2018.
 To join in, become a Witness supporter.
-For $10 a month ($15 if you want to give us some extra support) you also gain access to community events, our longform essays and special features and the Witness podcasts.
+For $10 a month ($15 if you want to give us some extra support)you also gain access to our longform essays and special features, community forums and the Witness Interview podcast.

 Bookings are now open.
 Details on how to book your discount ticket are in the Live Nights Forum.
 Please note that that the venue is wheelchair accessible and that for this Live Night there will be Auslan interpreters available.
 If there are people who want this service for all Live Nights, please let us know.
 We don’t have the resources to provide them yet, but if there’s a demand, we will find some.